LFSCamargo/tunnel/my-website/docs/advanced.md

 ## Advanced Usage

-So Let's continue on how to use the tunneljs now a little bit more advanced, so on the previous tutorial we showed how to change data on the user store.
+So Let's continue on how to use the Tunnel now a little bit more advanced, so on the previous tutorial we showed how to change data on the user store.

 So now let's add a new store and fetch characters from the star wars api and lets persist only the characters store, using the persitance and hydration feature.